K-7/knowledge/microservices.md

   - Applies stress to the [All-Or-Nothing]
   - Small changes require entire project to be rebuilt and deployed

-## What are Microservices?
+## Microservices Architecture
 * ### [Wikipedia][Microservices on Wikipedia]
-  Services communicate using either synchronous protocols such as HTTP/REST or asynchronous protocols such as AMQP. ervices can be developed and deployed independently of one another.
+  Services communicate using either synchronous protocols such as HTTP/REST or asynchronous protocols such as AMQP.
+Services can be developed and deployed independently of one another.
 Each service has its own database in order to be decoupled from other services.

   Advantages:
   * Independently developed and deployed